What attracts mosquitoes to me?

 If I get bitten by a mosquito, will I get sick?

 Not necessarily.
 Just because you were bitten by a mosquito doesn’t mean the mosquito was carrying a disease that can make you sick.
 In fact, most mosquitoes are NOT carrying any diseases that you can get sick from.
-However, you should always take precautions when mosquitoes are biting, and see a healthcare provider if you become ill.
+However, you should always take precautions, such as using EPA-registered repellents or staying indoors, when mosquitoes are biting.
+If you develop flu-like symptoms after a mosquito bite or see unusual swelling or rashes appear, see a healthcare provider.